Canon 5D Mark III vs Fujifilm X-E2S

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the X-E2S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the X-E2S have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the X-E2S have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the X-E2S was followed by the Fujifilm X-E3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 5D Mark III and X-E2S can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Fujifilm X-E2S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark III or the Fujifilm X-E2S – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.